-If k is the size of the graph at the beginning of an iteration, then the binary search performs a logarithmic number of calls to the algorithm that solves the linear PCST.
+If k is the size of the graph at the beginning of an iteration, then the binary search performs a logarithmic number of calls to the algorithm that solves LPCST.
 Therefore, a single iteration takes time $O(k \log k)$.

-It can be shown that applying the procedure CONTRACTPATH to every non trivial path guarantees that FRACTIONALTREE with CONTRACTPATH deletes at least one third of the vertices in each iteration.
-Note that if there is no vertex in G with degree two, FRACTION-ALTREE already deletes half the vertices of the graph by deleting all leaves.
+It can be shown that applying the procedure CONTRACTPATH to every non trivial path guarantees that our algorithm together with CONTRACTPATH deletes at least one third of the vertices in each iteration.
 Since the size of the graph is reduced by a constant fraction after each iteration, the total running time sums up to $O(n \log n)$.
-See the appendix for a detailed proof.
+See [10] for a detailed proof.